Hatim315/DjangoProjectStarter/README.md

     ```
     Specify a unique name for the project:<project name>
     Name of the app built in this project:<app name>
     Base.html and About.html will be made automatically.
-You can give additional templates by inputting them with space in between or ou can write no or n
+You can give additional templates by inputting them with space in between or You can press enter without entering anything if you do not want to add anything.
     Templates:<templates names>

     ```